-The deadline for the Early Application and all supporting documents (official college transcripts, letters of evaluation) is June 1, 2022.
+The deadline for the Early Application and all supporting documents (official college transcripts, letters of evaluation) is June 1, 2023.

-Early Acceptance Pathway
+Early Acceptance Pathway Instructions

-Instructions

 - Complete and sign the Early Acceptance Pathway Application; read and sign the Essential Skills and Abilities statement (VMCAS not required for this application). - Email a copy of the application by June 1st.
 Application fee of \$65.00 can be mailed with application or separately if application is sent electronically.
 (Check or money order made payable to Cornell University.) - Request transcripts from all colleges attended be sent directly from the Registrar(s) Office directly to the DVM Admissions Office. - If using AP Chemistry or Physics (score of 4 or higher) for the general chemistry and/or general physics prerequisite courses, have the College Board send official scores to College Code 4818. - Email a copy of the evaluation form to your evaluators to complete and send in by the June 1st deadline.
 We require minimally 3 letters including one veterinarian, one college professor and one other.
 A maximum of 6 letters will be accepted.
 Links to the evaluations are found in the body of the application.
-Letters can be attached to the forms. - If a New York Resident, complete the NY Residency Form at the following link and send in by the June 1st deadline: New York State Residency Form - If an international applicant, please review and provide information found at the following link: International Students - The Dean's Certification is required of all admitted students by March 15, 2023. - If you are having trouble filling out the Early Acceptance Application, please download the free Adobe Acrobat Reader at: http://get.adobe.com/reader
+Letters can be attached to the forms. - If a New York Resident, complete the NY Residency Form at the following link and send in by the June 1st deadline: New York State Residency Form - If an international applicant, please review and provide information found at the following link: International Students - The Dean's Certification is required of all admitted students by March 15, 2024.
+No need to send at this time. - Deadine to submit the application, fee, and all the required documents is June 1st.
+If your college spring term has a late end date please notify the Admissions Office at vet admissions@cornell.edu - If you are having trouble filling out the Early Acceptance Application, please download the free Adobe Acrobat Reader at: http://get.adobe.com/reader

-Application for Early Acceptance ~ Spring 2022
+Application for Early Acceptance ~ Spring 2023

-1. Name in Full:
+1. Name in Full :

-Please state any other name which may appear on documents we will receive:
+Ple ease state any o ther name wh nich ma y appear on do cuments we will receive:

-2. Telephone Number(s)
+2. Telephone Nu mber(s)

-3. Email Address:
+3. Email Address s:

 4. Addresses:

-Current Address
+( Current Addre SS

-Permanent Address
+I Permanent Ado dress

-Are you a U. S. Citizen?
+Are you a U. S. C Citizen?
 Yes No

 Place of Birth:

-What is your U.S. State of Legal Residence?
+What is your U.S S. State of Legal Residence ce?

-How long have you lived in this State?
+How long have y ou lived in this State?W hen

-When did your residency in this State begin?
+did your residen cy in this State begin?

-Are you a Canadian citizen?
-Yes No
+Non-citizen statu 18: Yes No

-Citizenship:

-Non-citizen status:

 Visa type:

-Alien Registration Number:
+Alien Registratio n Number:

-Issued in:
+Issued in: On:

-On:
+Oii.

-5. Date of Birth:
+5. Date of Birth :

+6. Gender: Male Female Prefer not to respond